Migrate OPNsense to New Hardware using the Configuration Importer during Installation

 You will know if the configuration file import was successful when you see the “Configuration import completed” message.
 Otherwise, you will see an error message.

-.
-If you had two factor authentication enabled, you do not need to use the OTP + the password.
+If you had two factor authentication enabled, you do not need to use the OTP + the password to start the installation process.
 You only need to use the password.
-As mentioned in the beginning, the password will not work if the root
+As mentioned in the beginning, the password will not work if the root user is disabled.

 At this point, you simply continue the installation process as you normally would.
-I am assuming if you are migrating from an older system to a newer one that you do not need instructions for installation, but in case you may find them useful, you could refer to my OPNsense installation guide.
-One difference is that you will not need to set up the interfaces since that has been done already with the configuration file import.
+I am assuming if you are migrating from an older system you are familiar with the OPNsense installation process, but in case you may find the information helpful, you may refer to my OPNsense installation guide.
+One notable difference is that you will not need to set up the interfaces since that has been done already with the configuration file import.

 Reinstall Plugins and Reconfigure Them (if Necessary)

 If all goes well and everything was mapped to the new interfaces properly, you should have OPNsense nearly operational.
 I say ’nearly’ because you will have to reinstall all of your plugins.
 The plugins will show up as missing on the “System > Firmware > Plugins” page so they will be easy to identify.
-Many of the settings for the plugins should persist from the configuration file but you should verify that is true after installing the plugins.
+The settings for many of the plugins should persist from the configuration file so once you reinstall the plugins, they should work as they did before but you should verify that is true after installing the plugins.